tkaczmarzyk/specification-arg-resolver/README.md

 Type conversions for HTTP parameters
 -------------------

-Specification argument resolvers uses conversion mechanism to convert request string params to types of fields for which specifications have been defined.
+Specification argument resolver uses conversion mechanism to convert request string params to types of fields for which specifications have been defined.

 Let's consider the following code:
   ```java